Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a key consideration for the guiding principle 'keep it simple and practical'?
+### Which is a key consideration for the guiding principle Keep It Simple and Practical?

 - [ ] Try to create a solution for every exception.
 - [ ] Start with a complex solution, then simplify.